 How do we measure issues?
 By bug tickets and specifically the ones that had been found in production and/or affected customer(s).

-That’s great, but do we assign the dollar value to it?
+That’s great, but do we assign a dollar value to it?

 Once you have the data for the amount of business lost in the last 12 months (let’s call it “A”) and have the number of defects total which escaped to production in the last 12 months (let’s call it “N”), then you can calculate the cost of a bug escaped to production as:

-Cost of a bug in production (C) = A/N = Amount o f business lost divided by number of issues escaped to production
+Cost of a bug in production (C) = A/N = Amount of business lost divided by the number of issues escaped to production.